aldesgroup/arsenald/website/docs/goaldr/intro.md

 # Goaldr Documentation

-Goaldr is the React web development component of the Arsenald stack.
+Goaldr is the React web development component of the Devotion stack.
 It provides a framework for building modern web applications.

 ## Features